Best Duluth Community Colleges (2026)

 There are 2 community colleges serving 899 students in Duluth, GA.

-What is community college diversity score in Duluth, GA?
+What is the community college diversity score in Duluth, GA?

-Gwinnett County, GA community colleges have a diversity score of 0.62, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Gwinnett County, GA have a diversity score of 0.64, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in Duluth, GA?
+How diverse are community colleges in Duluth, GA?

-Community colleges in Duluth, GA are approximately 90% minority students (majority Asian).
+Community colleges in Duluth, GA have approximately 90% minority enrollment, with the majority being Asian.

 Recent Articles